MRCIEU/CheckSumStats/README.md

 !["README-example1\_gcplot1.png"](/man/figures/README-example1_gcplot1.png)

-Each datapoint represents the Z score for glioma risk for a single SNP (scaled to reflect the reported effect allele in the GWAS catalog).
+Each data point represents the Z score for glioma risk for a single SNP (scaled to reflect the reported effect allele in the GWAS catalog).
 The Y and X axes represent the Z scores in the test and GWAS catalog datasets, respectively.
 For most SNPs, the allele associated with higher risk in the GWAS catalog is associated with lower risk in the test dataset.
-We call these discrepancies "effect size conflicts" and it is a very strong indication for an effect allele metadata error, i.e. the reported effect allele is actually the non-effect allele.
-When comparing datasets, it's important to make allowance for chance deviations in effect direction, especially for test datasets generated in small sample sizes.
+We call these discrepancies "effect size conflicts" and their presence can be interpreted as evidence for an effect allele metadata error.
+However, when comparing datasets, it's important to make allowance for chance deviations in effect direction, especially for test datasets generated in small sample sizes.
 For this reason, effect size conflicts are labelled as high if the two-sided P value for the Z score is ≤0.0001 and as moderate if \>0.0001 (this is a pragmatic cutoff).
 When comparing datasets, one should also consider the number of SNPs.
-Effect size conflicts are more likely to reflect metadata errors when they are systematic across a large number of SNPs.
+Effect size conflicts are more likely to reflect a metadata error when they are systematic across a large number of SNPs.
+In this glioma example, effect size conflicts are flagged across the vast majority of a reasonably large number of SNPs, which is strong evidence for an effect allele metadata error.
+This is consistent with the effect allele frequency conflicts flagged in the previous plot.
+In this particular example, the non-effect allele column was indeed mis-labelled as the effect allele.

 We can also make a plot comparing effect allele frequency between the test dataset and the GWAS catalog, which we show in the next example.